← Back to Drug List

 • Care provided by VA/VA Community Care pulmonologist experienced in the management of interstitial lung disease (ILD)

-• Confirmed interstitial pulmonary fibrosis (IPF) diagnosis or non-IPF interstitial lung disease with progression, using clinical, radiologic and if applicable, histopathologic information
+• Confirmed idiopathic pulmonary fibrosis (IPF) diagnosis or non-IPF interstitial lung disease with progression, using clinical, radiologic and if applicable, histopathologic information

-Additional Inclusion Criteria: Disease Progression (Non-IPF ILD with Progression)
+Additional Inclusion Criteria: Disease Progression Markers (Non-IPF ILD with Progression)

-• Relative decline in FVC of 5% to less than 10% of predicted combined with either worsening of respiratory symptoms or increased extent of fibrotic changes on imaging
+• Relative decline in FVC of 5% to less than 10% of predicted and: 1) worsening of respiratory symptoms; or 2) increased extent of fibrotic changes on imaging

 • Worsening of respiratory symptoms and increased extent of fibrotic changes on imaging

-• Patients who can become pregnant: Counseling provided on potential risks vs benefits of treatment and use of effective contraception during therapy
+• For patients who can become pregnant: Counseling provided on potential risks vs benefits of treatment and the use of effective contraception during therapy

-• Patients who are lactating and providing breastmilk to infant: Counseling provided on potential risks vs. benefits of treatment
+• For patients who are lactating and providing breastmilk to infant: Counseling provided on potential risks vs. benefits of treatment

 Source Documents